-Arranged Marriage: Rhea tries to legitimize her invasion by having Mon-El marry Lena and produce an heir, whether they want to or not.
+Arranged Marriage: Rhea tries to legitimize her invasion by having Mon-El marry Lena and produce an heir, whether they want to or not (using a Uterine Replicator, since their answer is "not").

 Artistic License – Law: The President admits that she was born on another planet, thus her presidency is in violation of the Natural-born-citizen clause.
 Of course, since nobody knows this, she may just have (very, very good) fake documents (which is still illegal).